luciagore/git-jamming/README.md

 ### Pictures/Screenshots of the Application

+### Languages/Frameworks Used

 - Languages: JavaScript (and jQuery), HTML/CSS
-   - Databases: Firebase
+- Database: Firebase
 - Testing Suites: Jasmine, Cypress
 - CD: Heroku

-### Languages/Frameworks Used

 ### Created by: